joelMaultsby/Browser-Based-Game-Project/README.md

 # Description of Game

 The game quizzes the player on state capitals for 4 states.
-In order to win the game the user must correctly enter the name for MO, UT, TX, and FL
+In order to win the game the user must correctly enter the name for each state capital, MO, UT, TX, and FL.

 # Technologies Used:
 JavaScript, HTML, and CSS

 # Next Steps
 To enhance the game I would like to expand it to quiz the players on all state capitals in the US.
 Also I would like to update the scoring for the game to allow players to win if they answer 80% of the state capitals correct instead of 100% of the state capitals.
+I would also enhance my css code to make user be able actually see a picture of each state, while question is be asked.